jagonalez/aurelia-navigation-menu/README.md

 For example using the above code you can get Cat's routes by checking: `router.navigation[1].navigation`

 ### Ensuring The Navigation Menu Is Loaded
+** if you return ensureMenu from the activate method - the app will deadlock. **
 ```
 import { NavigationMenu } from 'aurelia-navigation-menu';
 import { inject } from 'aurelia-dependency-injection';